-Your investment plan or trading carrer may have any number of goals (e.g.: accumulating bitcoin, diversifying on a basket of coins, annual profit targets, etc.).
-If you attempt to achieve two different goals with a single strategy, you may run into problems.
-It may be doable, but the strategy would certainly be more complex.
-In any case, the logical thing to do is to analyze each goal separately so that you can design at least one clear, straightforward strategy for each goal.
+Your investment plan or trading career may have any number of goals (e.g.: accumulating a certain asset, diversifying on a basket of coins, annual profit targets, etc.).
+If you attempt to achieve more than one goal with a single strategy, you will sooner or later run into problems.
+It may be doable, but the strategy would certainly be more complex than is necessary or desirable.
+In any case, the logical thing to do is to analyze each goal separately so that you may design (at least) one clear, straightforward strategy for each goal.

-The definition of strategy points to the concept of a trade.
-A trade is a process that exchanges the base asset for the quoted asset and that—after some time, as the trade develops and targets are hit—exchanges back the quoted asset for the base asset.
-The first and foremost rule of a trade is to preserve capital and its main goal is to increase it.
+The definition of strategy points to the concept of a position.
+A position is a process that exchanges the base asset for the quoted asset and that—after some time, as the position develops and targets are hit—exchanges back the quoted asset for the base asset.

 Click to learn more about strategies